CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 11. Runesmith's Workshop

-Through either door of this room, faint bubbling and dripping sounds can be discerned with a successful DC 15 Perception Skill Check.
+Through either door of this room, faint bubbling and dripping sounds can be discerned with a successful CL 3 Perception Skill Check.

 ```
 This chamber takes the form of a wizard's workshop, with a rat darting across the floor and finding refuge under a large worktable, adorned with alembics, retorts, distillation coils, and other alchemical devices, all actively bubbling and simmering away.
 The bookshelves in the room are brimming with piles of parchment and peculiar-looking tomes.